Positive spoof Lehmer factorizations

 \section{Future Work}

-In this paper, we examined solutions to \eqref{Equation: Diophantine equation} with $x_1, \dots, x_r$ positive; however, it is natural to extend this search to allows for $x_1, \dots, x_r$ to be negative as well.
-The behavior of $L$ and $U$ become more delicate in this case, which complicates our analysis substantially.
-Although we do not have a systematic analysis of \eqref{Equation: Diophantine equation} when negative bases are allowed, even an \text{ad hoc} examination of this case reveals some intriguing phenomena.
+In this paper, we examined solutions to \Cref{Equation: Diophantine equation} with $x_1, \dots, x_r$ positive, continuing the fruitful program initiated in \cite{BYU-CNT}.
+It is natural to extend this search to allows for $x_1, \dots, x_r$ to be negative as well.
+The behavior of $L$ and $U$ become more delicate in this case, which complicates our analysis.
+Although we do not have a systematic analysis of \Cref{Equation: Diophantine equation} when negative bases are allowed, even an \text{ad hoc} investigation reveals some intriguing phenomena.
 We note first that $x \cdot (2 - x)$ is always a $1$-Lehmer factorization, so there are infinitely many odd Lehmer factorizations with 2 factors.
-In particular, $-3 \cdot 5$, $-5 \cdot 7$, and $-11 \cdot 13$ furnish easy examples of prime but non-positive solutions to \eqref{Equation: Diophantine equation}, and if the twin prime conjecture holds then there are infinitely many such examples.
+In particular, $-3 \cdot 5$, $-5 \cdot 7$, and $-11 \cdot 13$ furnish easy examples of prime but non-positive solutions to \Cref{Equation: Diophantine equation}.
+Each pair $(p - 2, p)$ of twin primes yields the $1$-Lehmer factorization $p \cdot (2 - p)$, so the Twin Prime Conjecture would imply that we have infinitely many such prime examples.
 If we look instead for Lehmer factorizations with 3 factors and prime bases, we quickly stumble on the 1-Lehmer factorizations $-3 \cdot 5 \cdot 17$, $-5 \cdot 7 \cdot 37$, $-11 \cdot -7 \cdot 5$, $-11 \cdot 19 \cdot 31$, and more.
 For examples with 4 factors, consider the 1-Lehmer factorizations $-61 \cdot -5 \cdot 7 \cdot 23$ and $-17 \cdot 43 \cdot 47 \cdot 83$.
 We also have the 2-Lehmer factorizations $-7 \cdot 3 \cdot 3$ and $-223 \cdot 3 \cdot 5 \cdot 15$, but we know of no $k$-Lehmer factorizations consisting of distinct signed primes with $k \neq 1$.
 On the other hand, any true counterexample to Lehmer's totient conjecture must be a $k$-Lehmer factorization with $k > 1$.

 The algorithm we set forth in this paper can certainly be optimized further, but even in its present na\"ive form we expect more interesting data could be generated by an entrepreneurial spirit with more computational power or patience than we possess.